justinethier/cyclone/docs/User-Manual.md

 # Requirements

-Tested on Linux, x86 (32-bit) and ARM
+Cyclone has been tested under Linux, on both x86 (32-bit) and ARM.

-Required packages:
+The following packages are required:

+- make
+- gcc
 - [Concurrency Kit](http://concurrencykit.org/)

     The best way to install libck is via a package manager such as `apt-get`.
 But if a package is not available for this library it can also be built from source.
 Just replace `0.5.0` below with the latest version available from their website: